kaninnoothep/Teachmate/README.md

 - [x] **Search and Filter Tutors**
       Students can search for tutors by keywords and use filters (e.g., subject, location) to narrow down the most suitable tutors.
 - [x] **Booking with Tutors**
       Students can view tutor profiles, select a preferred session, date, time slots, and location.
-After booking, they can review all upcoming sessions in one place.
+After booking, they can review all upcoming sessions.
 Students can also cancel the booking.
+- [x] **Calendar View of Bookings**
+      Students can see all upcoming tutoring sessions in a calendar view, helping them organize study plans and avoid schedule conflicts.
+- [x] **Ratings and Reviews on Tutors**
+      Students can provide ratings and written feedback after sessions, helping other students make informed decisions and encouraging quality teaching.
+- [x] **Overview Tracking Dashboard**
+      Students can track completed tutoring hours weekly and monthly, enabling them to monitor progress and set learning goals.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>